Librarian Who Rejected Melania Trump Dr. Suess Book Donation As 'Racist' Dressed As 'Cat In The Hat'

 — WBZ Boston News (@cbsboston) September 28, 2017

-After the Melania Trump Dr. Suess book donation was reportedly rejected by the elementary school librarian, the Cambridge School District spoke out about the situation.
+After the Melania Trump Dr. Seuss book donation was reportedly rejected by the elementary school librarian, the Cambridge School District spoke out about the situation.
 The district added that librarian Liz Soerio lacked the authority to “accept or reject donated books on behalf of the school or the school district.”
 She was also publicly chastised for using public resources for her own personal “political purposes.”

 “I work in a district that has plenty of resources, which contributes directly to ‘excellence.’
 My students have access to a school library with over nine thousand volumes and a librarian with a graduate degree in library science.

-Despite her claims that the Dr. Suess books donated by Melania Trump are a “cliche,” “tired and worn out,” and even full of illustrations “steeped in racist propaganda,” it appears that librarian Liz Soeiro had less of a problem with the classic children’s books just over two short years ago.
-Then, in March 2015, the elementary school librarian proudly displayed Dr. Suess books and even wore Dr. Seuss attire.
+Despite her claims that the Dr. Seuss books donated by Melania Trump are a “cliche,” “tired and worn out,” and even full of illustrations “steeped in racist propaganda,” it appears that librarian Liz Soeiro had less of a problem with the classic children’s books just over two short years ago.
+Then, in March 2015, the elementary school librarian proudly displayed Dr. Seuss books and even wore Dr. Seuss attire.

 Happy Birthday Dr. Seuss!
 K and 1 celebrated with a green egg breakfast! @Cport_School @cambridge_cpsd pic.twitter.com/9st5TmSmpi